Life is full of distractions, which can be challenging for people trying to build a better business.

 (a) I had to do everything on my own, and;

 When I took the time to examine my beliefs, I realized that it was OK to ask for help.

 I also took stock of how many hours a day I was working and how often I was taking breaks.

 Mind Your Beliefs by Watching Your Thoughts

-The more you practice mindfulness and meditation, the more you will realize that you are NOT your thoughts.
+The more you practice mindfulness and meditation, the more you realize that you are NOT your thoughts.

 The ‘Busyness’ Culture and the impact of mindfulness

 Seemingly small fears and anxieties can easily balloon into major problems if you don’t pause often to take stock of yourself and your situation.

-When you catch yourself being distracted, slow down your breath, bring yourself into the present moment, and inquire what’s really going on in your mind.
+When you catch yourself distracted, slow down your breath, bring yourself into the present moment, and inquire about what’s going on in your mind.

 With a mindful approach, you will find yourself – and your business – expanding in a focused and positive way.